holtwick/twindy/README.md

 ## Shortcuts

-To make the code look more like CSS you can use the `tw` expander for functionalities, that have no or default arguments (aliases `use`, `do`, `apply` or `twindy`).
+To make the code look more like CSS you can use the `tw` expander for functionalities, that have none or default arguments (aliases `use`, `do`, `apply` or `twindy`).
 The previous example could be written this way too:

 ```stylus
 article